makehumancommunity/makehuman-static-website/content/MPFB/Docs/Materials/_index.md

 title: "Materials"
 draft: false
 weight: 30
+description: "An overview of MPFB material models"
+alwaysopen: false
 ---

 A material provides the color and structure you see on a mesh object.
 MPFB has a number of different material types, which can be used